cli-kit/cli-logger/README.md

 var conf = {console: true, writers: console.error};
 ```

-Or by mapping inidividual log method names, for example if you would prefer `trace` and `debug` messages to be printed to `stderr`:
+Or by mapping individual log method names, for example if you would prefer `trace` and `debug` messages to be printed to `stderr`:

 ```javascript
 var conf = {